ksu-cs-textbooks/cc210/content/01-object-oriented-programming/07-java/03-compile-and-run/_index.md

 ## Codio Assessments

 Last, but not least, many of the Codio tutorials and projects in this program will include assessments that we must solve by writing code.
 Codio can then automatically run the program and check for specific things, such as the correct output, in order to give us a grade.
 For most of these questions, we'll be able to make changes to our code as many times as we'd like to get the correct answer.
-Try the example below!

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}